VMFA-225: Vietnam War

-In the early 1960s the squadron had been trained for "special weapons" delivery.
+In the early 1950s the squadron had been trained for "special weapons" delivery.
 This meant they were certified to deliver nuclear weapons.

 On 1 June 1965, skyhawks from VMA-225 were the first tactical fixed-wing aircraft to land at Chu Lai Air Base for participation in combat operations against Viet Cong forces in South Vietnam.
 Several hours after landing, Lieutenant Colonel Robert W. Baker, VMA-225 Commanding Officer, lead the first combat mission from the base striking the enemy six miles to the north.

 VMA-225 returned to MCAS Cherry Point in October 1965.
 In April 1966 the Grumman built A-6 Intruder replaced the A-4 Skyhawk as the squadron's combat ready aircraft.
 With the advent of the Intruder and its all weather capability, the squadron was redesignated VMA(AW)-225.
 While stationed at MCAS Cherry Point, VMA(AW)-225 provided air support for units of the 2nd Marine Division, Fleet Marine Force, Atlantic.
 The squadron also deployed several times to MCAS Yuma, Arizona, for live weapons training.

 In January 1969, VMA(AW)-225 deployed to Da Nang Air Base, Vietnam.
 The primary mission of Marine All Weather Attack Squadron 225 was to provide close air support and direct air support for ground elements for allied forces in the I Corp area of South Vietnam.
 The squadron attacked and destroyed surface targets day and night, and in all weather conditions.
 A secondary mission was to utilize the Intruder's unique search radar Airborne Moving Target Indicator (AMTI) features in the interdiction of trucks on the Ho Chi Minh Trail in Southeast Asia.
 During May 1971, VMA(AW)-225 returned to MCAS El Toro, California, and the squadron was deactivated on 15 June 1972.

+Vikings embarked on the USS Boxer.

 The Gulf War & the 1990s

 The squadron was reactivated on 1 July 1991, at MCAS El Toro, California, and redesignated as Marine All Weather Fighter Attack Squadron 225 (VMFA(AW)-225).
+At this time the squadron was assigned to fly F/A-18D Hornets, which had begun service with Marine Corps in 1983.